Undergraduate Course: Environmental Geosciences Projects (EASC10009)

 |Additional Information (Assessment)

-The final mark of the Environmental Geosciences project consists of two components: a) 90 % are based on the mark for the dissertation, b) 10 % on the literature review.
+The final mark of the Environmental Geosciences project consist of three components: a) 85 % are based on the mark for the dissertation, b) 10 % reflect the mark for the literature review and c) 5% are based on an oral exam.
 The word counts for the dissertation and the literature review are 6,000 and 2,500, respectively.

 |No Exam Information